-There are almost 6 billion people on our planet, yet no two people are perfectly identical, so in actual fact there are several billion opinions about any given issue or topic.
+There are 7 billion people on our planet, yet no two people are perfectly identical, so in actual fact there are several billion opinions about any given issue or topic.
 With these stats the designer who creates logos faces an uphill marathon.
-How can a logo designer over come this?
+How can a logo designer overcome this?
 Be prepared.
 They should have a good knowledge of graphic software, techniques and currents trends, while at the same time he is an artist who should have knowledge of design and should posses a certain creative calling for this domain.

 To round-up, a logo designer is an artist who specializes in graphic software and is well aware of current trends and preferences.
 Very few people will fully meet this criteria, and that is why there are so few truly great logo designers.